MehdiJabir/Vosk-STT_Piper-TTS_n8n/README.md

 2. Create a folder named `models` in the project directory.
 3. Extract the contents of the downloaded ZIP file into the `models` folder.

-Your directory structure should look like this:

-VoiceAssistant/
-├── models/
-│   └── vosk-model-small-en-us-0.15/
-│       ├── am/
-│       ├── conf/
-│       └── ...
-├── venv/
-├── .gitignore
-├── requirements.txt
-└── voice_assistant_api.py

 ### 5\.
 Configure Your Environment File